or scroll for handy tips and a little nostalgia.

 Icing

-- Sift icing sugar and cocoa into a bowl.
+- Place icing sugar/mixture and cocoa into a bowl.

-- Add 2 tablespoons of the boiling water to the butter and allow butter to melt.
+- Add melted butter and 2 tablespoons of the boiling water to the icing sugar and stir to combine.

-- Allow to cool completely before lifting from the tin using the baking paper and slicing into 24 pieces with a sharp knife.
+- Allow to cool completely before lifting the slice whole from the tin using the baking paper.
+Cut into 24 pieces with a sharp knife.

 Sharon